ethereum/ethereum-org-website/src/content/contributing/funding-rounds/index.md

 ## Get started {#get-started}

-If you've either contributed to ethereum.org in the past and would like to apply for funding, or if you've benefited from ethereum.org in the past and would like to help allocate the funds, learn how to participate in the next funding round!
+If you've contributed to ethereum.org in the past and would like to apply for funding, or have benefited from ethereum.org and would like to help allocate funds to contributors, learn how to participate in the next funding round!

 <ButtonLink href="/contributing/funding-rounds/participating/" mt={8}>Learn how to participate</ButtonLink>